View on GitHub

 Oak Ridges Moraine Groundwater Program

-Water Budget Modelling
+Water Budget Model

 Shallow groundwater model

-Three-dimensional “integrated” groundwater-surface water flow models do allow for groundwater feedback as flow across the ground surface interface depend on head gradients that vary spatially.
+Integrated groundwater-surface water flow models do allow for groundwater feedback as flow across the ground surface interface depend on head gradients that vary spatially.
 Arguably this is the most “realistic” approach but it comes a grave computational expense (read: long model run times).

 TOPMODEL

-The groundwater model structure employed here follows the TOPMODEL structure of Beven and Kirkby (1979).
 TOPMODEL employs a distribution function that projects predicted groundwater discharge at surface from a simple groundwater storage reservoir.
-The distribution function is referred to as the “soil-topologic index” (Beven, 1986) which factors distributed surficial material properties, land surface gradients, and upslope contributing areas.
-TOPMODEL does not explicitly model integrated groundwater/surface water processes, however it does provide the ability, albeit an indirect one, to include the influence of near-surface watertables.
+The distribution function is referred to as the “soil-topologic index” (Beven, 1986) that considers distributed surficial material properties, land surface gradients and upslope contributing areas.
+TOPMODEL does not explicitly model integrated groundwater/surface water processes, however it does provide the ability, albeit an indirect one, to include the influence of near-surface watertables distributed in space.
 Most importantly, low-lying areas close to drainage features will be prevented from accepting recharge resulting in saturated overland flow conditions.

 Assumptions to TOPMODEL are that the groundwater reservoir is lumped meaning it is equivalently and instantaneously connected over its entire spatial extent.
 This assumption implies that recharge computed to a groundwater reservoir is uniformly applied to its water table.
-The groundwater reservoir is thought to be a shallow, single-layered, unconfined aquifer whose hydraulic gradient can be approximated by local surface slope.
+The groundwater reservoir is thought to be a shallow, single-layered, semi-infinite unconfined aquifer whose hydraulic gradient can be approximated by local surface slope.

 Lateral (downslope) transmissivity $(T)$ is then assumed to scale exponentially with soil moisture deficit $(D)$ by: